5.2.2 Data Display

 - Humble

-Open a PC browser (Chrome/Firefox/Edge) and enter
+Open a PC browser (Chrome/Firefox/Edge) and navigate to

 Notes